Material originally written for the Nextflow Camp 2019, Barcelona 2019-09-19: “Getting started with nf-core” (see programme).

 Or this command to install the

-If using conda, first set up for bioconda as described in the bioconda docs and then install nf-core:
+If using conda, first set up Bioconda as described in the bioconda docs (especially setting the channel order), create and activate an environment and then install nf-core:

 The nf-core/tools source code is available at https://github.com/nf-core/tools - if you prefer, you can clone this repository and install the code locally: